Press ESC to close

 A Question of Time: Images of a People

-For this segment, curator Timo Huusko examined the role of art in the Finnish national identity, which was challenged over the years by its relationships with Sweden and Russia.
+Over the years, Sweden and Russia have historically challenged Finnish national identity.
+For this section of the exhibition, Curator Timo Huusko examined the role of art in the Finnish national identity.
 The evocative landscape paintings invite you to explore the seasons which transform Finland’s many lakes and dense forests, and contribute to the national character of strength and resilience.
 For Finnish author, poet and historian Zachris Topelius, nature’s expression, whether a humble cabin, or a seaside mansion, is sacred to Finnish national identity.

 Finland’s vast terrain is reflected in varying scales and picturesque viewpoints.
 Anton Lindforss’ Summer Landscape from Liinakhamari (1934) captivates with bright hues reflecting the sun and the light.
 Ferdinand von Wright’s View from Haminalahti (1853) invites the viewer to explore the unoccupied environs, but for a few grazing birds.